 Founder, Introvert Career Coach

 Eilis (A-lish) Wasserman is a designer and mentor within the storybook community.
-Eilis leads the Remote Work & Class of 2020 support groups and teaches the Life Design class.
-Her coaching and programming is focused on purposeful connection and creative inspiration.
+Eilis co-leads “Onward with Insight,” a career clarity course for young professionals.
+She also leads the Remote Work & Young Professional Job Support Groups.
+Her coaching and programming are focused on purposeful connections and creative inspiration.
 She is a relationship builder helping guide students to reflect on who they are and where they want to go to become authors of their own career journey.

 Eilis recently worked at Ball State University and The University of Michigan as a Career Coach.
 She is also a trusted Career Coach on The Muse and currently has her own career coaching business, Introvert Career Coach, LLC.